oneops/oneops.github.io/user/references/azure-setup.md

 How to Set Up Azure for OneOps

-Roughly follow these directions <https://azure.microsoft.com/en-us/documentation/articles/resource-group-authenticate-service-principal/#authenticate-with-password---azure-cli>, but you don't need all of it.
+Roughly follow [these directions](https://azure.microsoft.com/en-us/documentation/articles/resource-group-authenticate-service-principal), but you don't need all of it.
 This is the abridged version.

 ## Prerequisites